b13/justincase/README.md

 As a web developer, sometimes the team wants a 307 redirect, and sometimes to just work as everything would be lower-case.

-_justincase_ does the latter ("just pretend it works") and receives the URL, processes the URL further by default, however you can configure the extension on a per-site basis to do redirects instead, by modifying the site configuration yaml file and adding these lines at the bottom:
+_justincase_ does the latter ("just pretend it works") and receives the URL, processes the URL further by default, however you can configure the extension on a per-site basis to do redirects instead, by modifying the Languages array of the site configuration yaml:

+    languages:
+        -
+        title: English
+        ...
+        redirectOnUpperCase: true
+        # in case you want to use a status code, other than 307
+        redirectStatusCode: 303

+If you wish to enable redirect for all languages, add these lines at the bottom of the site configuration yaml instead:

     settings:
         redirectOnUpperCase: true